johannesjh/req2flatpak/docs/source/development.rst

 Direct dependencies are updated by changing the version specified in ``pyproject.toml``.
+You will have to manually identify the latest version for a package by opening its project page on `pypi <https://pypi.org/project/{name}/>`_.

 .. code:: bash

-   # 1. Determine latest version of a package
+   # 1. Determine latest version of a package.
-   pip show packaging

    # 2. Update version requirement in `pyproject.toml`
    # 3. Update `poetry.lock` (`--no-update` will prevent updating indirect dependencies)
    poetry lock --no-update